Rust-GPU/rust-gpu/docs/src/codegen-args.md

 ### `--dump-post-split DIR`

-Dumps the modules, to files in `DIR`, immediately after multimodule splitting, but before final cleanup passes (e.g.
+Dumps the modules, to files in `DIR`, immediately after multimodule splitting.
-DCE to remove the other entry points).

 ### `--dump-post-link DIR`